-MAJOR BRITISH WRITERS (HONORS, ACP, and CP)
+ENGLISH III (HONORS, ACP, and CP)

-Prerequisite: Honors: "B-" average in Honors American Literature; "A" average in accelerated college prep American Literature course with a recommendation from student's current English teacher.
+Prerequisite: "B-" average in Honors English II; "A" average in ACP English II.
+Also required: a recommendation from the student's current English teacher, who will consider test scores, writing, and overall performance in English II.